ricklakin/course-dbt/solutions/week_one.md

 ```

 ### Question 2
-On average, how many orders do we receive per hour?
+On average, how many orders do we receive per hour? <br>
 Answer: 7.52

 ```sql